-For purposes of the guidelines, the base salary payable includes any base salary payable in a given calendar year (even if payment is deferred to a later calendar year), and the value of shares or other property received in lieu of base salary in a given calendar year.
-Compliance with the guidelines for a given calendar year is measured on the first trading day of the next calendar year.
-As of January 2, 2023, all executive officers were in compliance with the guidelines as in effect for calendar year 2022, measured with reference to the closing price of the Company's common stock on such date.
-Going forward, compliance with the guidelines will be measured using the average closing price of the Company's common stock for the twenty (20) consecutive trading days ending on the last trading day of the prior calendar year.
+For purposes of the guidelines, the base salary payable includes any base salary earned in a given calendar year (even if payment is deferred to a later calendar year), and the value of shares or other property received in lieu of base salary in a given calendar year.
+Compliance with the guidelines for a given calendar year is measured on the first trading day of the next calendar year, based on the average closing price of the Company's common stock for the last twenty (20) trading days of the prior calendar year.